-As a reviewer of a movie related website, people have often asked me in the past “Has Clint Eastwood ever worked with Martin Scorsese before?”.
-In turn, I would give them the name of this 85 minute musical documentary made in 2003.
-True story – both of them.
+As I review films for a living, people have often asked me, “Has Clint Eastwood ever worked with Martin Scorsese?”.
+In turn, I would say "Yes", and then give them the name of the following 85-minute musical documentary made in 2003.
+True stories – both of them.

 Martin Scorsese Presents the Blues - Piano Blues